 It’s never too early to teach your child to play the piano.
 After all, Mozart started playing when he was just four!
-But before you get started on the journey of discovering whether your child has the makings of being a piano-playing prodigy, there are a few key factors to look at:
+But before you look into digital pianos for children and discover whether your child is a piano-playing prodigy, there are a few key factors to look at:

 When Should Kids Start Taking Piano Lessons?

 Children under the age of five may show interest in listening to music, dancing and playing with musical toys.
 However, they lack the hand size and dexterity to actually play the piano.
 Around this time, it is best to just encourage your child’s interest in music by, say, enrolling them in a nursery musical program.